 Know what you need: Figure out what type of vitamins you need and make a list.
 Just like going to the grocery store, buying only what you need can help you save big bucks.
 There’s so much temptation in the way vitamins are presented to end up walking out of the store with products you just don’t need.
 Also, having this shopping list will help you save money in almost every stop given below.

 Purchase your vitamins on the Internet: As a general rule of thumb, buying on the Internet can save you some big bucks.
-Purchasing vitamins are no exception – with major online retailers like Amazon.com and specialty sites like Nutricraze (http//www.nutricraze.com), you can really save big bucks over traditional vitamin stores like GNC.
+Finding a reputable service for the highest quality vitamins like SuperSmart is very useful, and they have some good educational resources as well.
+Major online retailers like Amazon.com, you can really save big bucks over traditional vitamin stores like GNC.
 Not to mention you get the benefits of avoiding the traffic and hassle of actually going into the store.
 As with any online purchase, you need to keep in mind where you’re buying the product.
-There are certainly unscrupulous vendors out there, but if you do a little homework or use reputable sites like Nutricraze, you’ll know that you’re purchasing a quality product safely.
+There are certainly unscrupulous vendors out there, but if you do a little homework or use reputable sites, you’ll know that you’re purchasing a quality product safely.

 Compare Prices: Prices for vitamins vary widely from store to store.
 You would think that in a competitive market like the one that exists for vitamins, there would be a standard price for what is being offered.
 Truth is there isn’t, and a Vitamin Shoppe next door to a GNC may sell the same name brand product for 30% less than the GNC next door.
 If you decide to buy online, comparing prices doesn’t get any easier.
 If you can save a few bucks easily by comparing prices, why wouldn’t you do it?